OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ## New Features

-As part of our improvements to AWS support in 2018.2, we added first class support for AWS accounts as a new type of variable.
+As part of our improvements to AWS support in 2018.2, we added first-class support for AWS accounts as a new type of variable.
 With the new Variable Editor, this was a relatively easy extension to add and works in the same way as Certificates.

 ![AWS Account variables](variables-aws.png "width=500")